AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

 System.Storage_Model.Native_Model
 ---------------------------------

-A new package is created, System.Storage_Model.
+A new package is created, System.Native_Storage_Model.
 It declares in particular a model "Native_Model" that refers to the default native memory.
 When applied to storage models, the effect is a no-op.
 It can be used to explicitely declare usage of native global memory, which is convenient in some situations.
 It is also useful as a live reference of the profile for the various functions.